JuliaSIMD/LoopVectorization.jl/docs/src/examples/filtering.md

 LoopVectorization achieved much better performance than all the alternatives, which tended to prefer vectorizing the inner loops.
 By making the compilers aware that the `ik` loop is too short to be worth vectorizing, we can get them to vectorize something else instead.
 By defining the size of `kern` as constant in `C` and `Fortran`, and using size parameters in Julia, we can inform the compilers:
 ![staticsizefilter](../assets/bench_filter2d_3x3_v1.svg)
 Now all are doing much better than they were before, although still well shy of the 131.2 GFLOPS theoretical limit for the host CPU cores.
-While they all improved, three are lagging behind the main group:
+While they all improved, two are lagging behind the main group:
 - `ifort` lags behind all the others except base Julia.
 I'd need to do more investigating to find out why.
 - Providing static size information was enough for all to realize vectorizing the inner loops was not worth it.
 However, all but base Julia decided to vectorize a different loop instead, while the base Julia version I tested just didn't vectorize at all.
-- LoopVectorization currently only unrolls up to 2 loops.
-To get optimal performance in this problem, if you know the size of the inner loops, you should completely unroll them, and then also partially unroll the outer loops.
-I'll have to lift that restriction ([tracking issue](https://github.com/chriselrod/LoopVectorization.jl/issues/73)), and also make it aware that unrolling the outer loops is cheap, thanks to the ability to reuse neighboring `A` entries.

-Trying to provide hints by manually unrolling produces:
+Helping Base Julia out by manually unrolling the inner loops:
 ![unrolledfilter](../assets/bench_filter2d_unrolled_v1.svg)
-This manual unrolling helped both Julia versions, while there was no change in any of the others.
+This manual unrolling helped Julia, but had no real impact on any of the others.